All Episodes

 It's yes and no.

-You know, they have a grand jury, we know that.
+You know, they have a grand jury.

-Um they could be proceeding along a different avenue until this document dispute is resolved.
+They could be proceeding along a different avenue until this document dispute is resolved.

-And she implied that you know this is a guy enamored of his own power, and he forgot that basic principle.
+And she implied that, you know, this is a guy enamored of his own power, and he forgot that basic principle.

-Um that to me i i it seems to taint the entire case, not uh use uh use the word taint, considering they used a taint team to go over all of these documents and have been through all these documents, so they can proceed all they want based on quote only things outside of the purview of of what they got at Mar-a-Lago, but they've been through everything.
+That to me, it seems to taint the entire case, not to use the word taint, considering they used a taint team to go over all of these documents and have been through all these documents.

 So if they had a direction they were looking to go in, that would either open the door for them or close the door for them.